 Derivatives of logarithmic and exponential functions.
 Logarithmic differentiation, derivative of functions expressed in parametric forms.
 Second order derivatives.

 (ii) Applications of Derivatives

-Applications of derivatives: rate of change of bodies, increasing/decreasing functions, tangents and normals, use of derivatives in approximation, maxima and minima (first derivative test motivated geometrically and second derivative test given as a provable tool).
+Applications of derivatives: increasing/decreasing functions, tangents and normals, maxima and minima (first derivative test motivated geometrically and second derivative test given as a provable tool).
 Simple problems (that illustrate basic principles and understanding of the subject as well as real-life situations).

 Integration as inverse process of differentiation.
 Integration of a variety of functions by substitution, by partial fractions and by parts, Evaluation of simple integrals of the following types and problems based on them.

 Definite integrals as a limit of a sum, Fundamental Theorem of Calculus (without proof).
 Basic properties of definite integrals and evaluation of definite integrals.

 (iv) Differential Equations

 Definition, order and degree, general and particular solutions of a differential equation.
 Formation of differential equation whose general solution is given.
 Solution of differential equations by method of separation of variables solutions of homogeneous differential equations of first order and first degree.
 Solutions of linear differential equation.